This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 accounts you would like to exclude.
 By

-clicking the box you can exclude accounts for the following
+box you can exclude accounts for the following

 reasons.